|Password Generator||Advanced Password Generator||Memorable||Passphrase Generator||MD5 Generator||SHA-256|

 Last but not least, Keeper is another great paid password manager on our list.
 For $35 per year, you get unlimited password storage, unlimited devices and sync, unlimited secure password sharing, emergency access, and 24/7 customer support.
 The Keeper's password manager has many other pricing options such as family, personal, business, enterprise, military and medical, and student plans.
 With a student plan, you get 50% off.

-MD5 Password Generator
+MD5 Hash Generator

 Memorable Password Generator